martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 - OS loader reads executable file from disk into RAM, sets up virtual memory space, allocating regions for the code, global variables, stack memory and heap memory.
 - Call a special startup routine from C runtime library (crt0 or _start)
 - Main is pushed onto the stack, first stack frame is created and pushed on empty stack, containing arguments to main and space for local variables declared inside main
-	- If main calls another function, a new frame is pushed on top of main's frame, when retur
+	- If main calls another function, a new frame is pushed on top of main's frame, when returned its frame is popped off
+	- When main returns, control goes back to the C runtime startup routine, where it performs some cleanup tasks and makes a system call for OS to terminate the program and to reclaim all memory allocated for the process
 ## Variables
 ?
 *Primitive unit of storage whose contents can change*